Moral (1982 film): Reception

+Release

 Restored and remastered version

 The ABS-CBN Film Restoration Project released a digitally restored and remastered version of Moral in 2017.
 Initially, the project deemed it impossible to restore as there was no surviving copy of the film negatives that had not been heavily damaged.
 The copy found at the film archives of the Cultural Center of the Philippines had been severely damaged by flooding and a lack of air conditioning at the storage facility.
 A restorable copy was subsequently sourced from the collection of the Film Development Council of the Philippines; it took nearly 2,600 restoration hours to restore by Italian film restoration lab company, L’Immagine Ritrovata, in Bologna, Italy.
 The restoration did not completely resolve the issues with the film, particularly regarding its color and sound, due to severe mold damage.
 The restored version premiered at the 2017 Cinema One Originals Film Festival's Restored Classics section.

+Home media

+The film was released by Kani Releasing on Blu-ray in 2024, alongside Karnal.